 Ulli provides critical, high-level support to the CEO and the General Counsel at Allied Minds.
 She has over 10 years of experience in executive leadership support, organizational operations, human resources, board support, as well as relationship and event management.
 Ulli worked for Second Nature, a Boston-based nonprofit organization, where she supported the President and Founder for five years.
 Prior to joining Allied Minds, she worked in London supporting the CEO and as Office Manager of the CT-based Hedge Fund SAC-GI.
 Ulli holds a BA in Public Relations and MA in Communications from Hawaii Pacific University and a certificate in Non-Profit Management and Leadership from Boston University’s School of Management.

-Mark Pritchard is President and the Founder of Allied Minds.
-Mark spent his earlier career as an investment banker based in the City of London, latterly working as a director in the corporate finance department of Nomura International.
-He has been an active investor in a number of early stage companies, including FuturaGene a spin out from Purdue University, Indiana.
-FuturaGene was admitted to the AIM market in 2004 and Mark was Chairman from 2005 until its acquisition by Suzano Papel e Celulose, a Brazilian based multinational in 2010.
-From 2009 until 2010 he served on the board of Gold Oil PLC (now Baron Oil PLC), an oil and gas exploration company focused on South America.
-Mark founded the Company in 2004 and has been directly involved in its strategic direction and growth since inception.
-He graduated from Cass Business School, London in 1984 with a B.Sc (Hons).
+Mark Pritchard is the founder of Allied Minds and currently serves as an adviser to the board.
+Mark spent his early career as an investment banker based in the City of London, latterly working as a senior director of Nomura International, a Japanese investment bank, where he focused on raising capital for mid-cap companies primarily in the tech sector.
+He has been an active investor in a large number of early stage tech companies, including FuturaGene a spin out from Purdue University, Indiana and Sensoria Technology, a spin out from the CNRS, the largest governmental research organization in France.
+Mark was Chairman and a founder of FuturaGene, an Ag-Bio company which developed genetically modified crops to counter abiotic stress and enhance growth, which went public in London in 2004.
+While Chairman, he negotiated a significant acquisition of an Israeli competitor and was instrumental in securing the sale of the FuturaGene group to Suzano e Papel, a Brazilian based multinational in 2010.
+Mark founded Allied Minds in 2004 and has been directly involved in its strategic direction, and all aspects of its funding and growth since inception.
+He graduated from Cass Business School, London in 1984 with a B.Sc.
+(Hons).